← Back to Clinical Trials

 Eligibility Criteria

 Inclusion Criteria: 1.
 Ages 18 years old to 65 years old 2.
 Entering an inpatient substance use treatment program for alcohol withdrawal management.
 3. Score a 27 or higher on the WHO-ASSIST V3.0 4.
 Is proficient in English 5.
 Score of a 4 or higher on the Prediction of Alcohol Withdrawal Severity Scale (PAWSS) 6.
 Able to provide written informed consent.
 7. Stated willingness to comply with all study procedures and availability for the duration of the study.
 Exclusion Criteria: 1.
 Age \< 18 or \> 65 2.
 Requires medical tapering from benzodiazepines or opioids.
 3. Has a history of epileptic seizures or seizures due to alcohol withdrawal.
 4. Has a cardiac pacemaker, cochlear prosthesis, neurostimulator or other device for which tAN® would be contraindicated.
 5. Has abnormal ear anatomy or an ear infection is present.
 6. Is pregnant.
-7. Has any serious medical disease or condition which, in the judgment of the Principal Investigator or his/her designee, would make study participation uns
+7. Has any serious medical disease or condition which, in the judgment of the Principal Investigator or his/her designee, would make study participation unsafe, or would make intervention compliance difficult.

 Related Trials